 “First and foremost, we are family,” Jessica says, explaining that she came to work for Shirley in 2001 when she and Sam moved to Nashville from Austin after the tech bubble burst.
 “I started selling real estate and building my own business, and during that time, Shirley was my sounding board.
 There’s just been this very organic evolution over time in our working relationship.”

-Indeed, as the pair tells their story at a table in the office they share (Shirley, who still serves as chairman, has a desk on one side, and Jessica’s desk is on the other), it’s clear they’re relationship is an extension of the company Shirley built over the last 40 years.
+Indeed, as the pair tells their story at a table in the office they share (Shirley, who still serves as chairman, has a desk on one side, and Jessica’s desk is on the other), it’s clear their relationship is an extension of the company Shirley built over the last 40 years.
 Shirley served as a realtor for 12 years before launching Zeitlin at the urging of her supportive homebuilder/developer husband, who encouraged her to get her broker’s license because she was “too good not to get the highest she could get.”
 During those years working for others, she learned quite a bit, and when she was ready to venture out on her own, she already knew what characteristics she wanted in a real estate firm.
 She didn’t hire everyone who walked through the door (and a man didn’t even try to work for her until she’d been in business for about two years, by the way).

 “I wanted people who were intelligent and had integrity so I could depend on them to represent our company with honesty, and that’s how we built our reputation,” Shirley says, stressing that relationships have always been important to her.
 “I wanted people who built lifelong relationships and weren’t focused on making a sale but looked at the bigger picture.”